DFE-Digital/bat-design-history/app/posts/how-to/2025-01-15-why-we-write-design-history-posts.md

 ---
-title: Why we write design history posts
+title: Why we write design histories
 description: Writing up your design work is a way of sharing your thinking, decisions, and processes with others
 date: 2025-01-15
 related: